 Note: This functionality is only available in Color Factory Enterprise

-Memory defragmentation can be valuable when dealing with processing of large raw files that consumes a lot of memory.
-However, if Color Factory is run in a virtual environment, this has some undesirable side effects: When starting up with memory defragmentation enabled, Color Factory will allocate a large chunk or memory before releasing it again (there could be talk of several gigabytes).
+Memory defragmentation can be valuable when processing large raw files that consume a lot of memory.
+However, if Color Factory is run in a virtual environment, this has some undesirable side effects: when memory defragmentation is enabled when you start Color Factory a large chunk of memory is allocated to it (possibly several gigabytes).
 On a regular server, this does not cause any harm - however, a virtual machine will grab all that memory from its host without releasing it again.
-Thus, a host running one or more Color Factory servers may funnel all its memory resources to Color Factory while other virtual machine on the host will suffer from a memory shortage.
+As a result, a host running one or more Color Factory servers may funnel all its memory resources to Color Factory while other virtual machines on the host will suffer from a memory shortage.